MichaelYin1994/tianchi-trajectory-data-mining/README.md

 [2] Schafer R W. What Is a Savitzky-Golay Filter?
 [Lecture Notes][J].
 IEEE Signal Processing Magazine, 2011, 28(4): 111-117.

-[3] interesting Kalman filter links.
-An Introduction to the Kalman Filter[J].
-1995.
+[3] Greg Welch, Gary Bishop.
+An Introduction to the Kalman Filter[M].
+University of North Carolina at Chapel Hill, 1995.

 [4] Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
 Efficient estimation of word representations in vector space.
 ICLR Workshop, 2013